AvesNova/aves-horizons/WARP.md

 **Physics-First Design**: All game mechanics are physics-based rather than rule-based.
 Ships experience realistic thrust, drag, and lift forces with proper momentum conservation.

-**Temporal Memory Architecture**: The environment maintains a deque of snapshots designed to support transformer models that learn from temporal sequences of ship states.
+**Temporal Memory Architecture**: The environment maintains a deque of states designed to support transformer models that learn from temporal sequences of ship states.

 **Vectorized Operations**: Heavy use of NumPy for batch operations across multiple ships/bullets for performance.